I was the third and last child. See also my Family Tree Photos Page I helped put together for my first daughter's DNA class project.

 For my first 7 years, our family lived in a middle class neighborhood in North Little Rock, while my father worked for the federal government as a psychologist and had an office in a place called Ft.
 Roots, which was at the top of a tall hill or small mountain that we could see from our house many miles away.
 To get there, we had to drive up an incredibly steep hill.

-Physically, I had black curly hair like my father's Moorish side and a deep voice for a kid, whereas my brother was blonde until around age 8 like my mother's side, but as we got older I started looking more like my mother.
-(My sister's like my father, my brother like my mother, and me more of a mix, in my analysis.)
+Physically, I had black curly hair like my father's side and a deep voice for a kid, whereas my brother was blonde until around age 8 like my mother's side, but as we got older I started looking more like my mother.
+My sister's like my father, my brother like my mother, and me more of a mix, in my analysis.

 In terms of personality, I was different from my siblings in that I was a child known for being independent and minding my own business, even when others were arguing around me.
-My brother and sister had lots of friends and liked to go play with them, but I preferred things instead of people.
-I remember only one friend and no TV, but I remember a LOT of other things, including the following.
+My brother and sister were very social and outgoing, and had lots of friends who they liked to go play with, but I preferred things instead of people, though I had a few friends who I liked to hang out with from time to time.
+I didn't watch cartoon or other TV much, despite my siblings and parents enjoying TV in the same living room in which I hung out.
+I remember a LOT of other things, including the following.

 I was less than 1 in this photo with my great grandfather the mechanic, my grandmother, and my father holding me here.
 Across the street is the rocky hill which I spent a lot of my time on, as I loved rocks, and behind it some forest where I explored plants and bugs, plus the street between them was a dead end with a wonderful abandoned vehicle junkyard.
 This was my environment until I was age 8 and we moved.
 This photo is in the front yard of our North Little Rock home.